 The installation at Snohomish is an RC located at 1501 Avenue D, in the City of Snohomish, Snohomish County.
 The site consists of 2.36 acres, and 0.41 acres are surveyable.
-There are two buildings within the site.
+There are two buildings within the site: the Armory, constructed in 1955, and the Storage Building, constructed in 1958.
 Cultural resource surveys were completed in 2005 and 2019 (E2M 2005a, 2005b), which included an NRHP evaluation of buildings over 50 years and an intensive survey for archaeological resources.
-One NRHP-Eligible building, the Snohomish Armory, was identified at this facility.
+Both the Armory and the Storage Building were determined to be NRHP eligible.

 The NRHP-Eligible Snohomish Armory is one of several utilitarian-style structures built across the state that embody a period of post-WWII WAARNG expansion.
 A proposed addition/alteration to the armory is proposed during the 2021-2025 ICRMP.
 Early planning consultation with the DAHP indicates that the addition/alteration will constitute an adverse effect to historic properties.
 A MOA to address the adverse effect is under development for this project.
+Updated NRHP and archaeological surveys are also needed due to the passage of time since the last survey.